Setback for the government in the Riksdag over proposal to expand grounds for holding children in immigration detention

 Unclear when

-The idea behind the government's bill is that foreigners with deportation orders can be detained or placed under surveillance in more cases than today and held in detention for longer periods if there is a risk that they will go underground.
+The idea behind the government's bill is that foreign nationals with deportation orders can be detained or placed under surveillance in more cases than today and held in detention for longer periods if there is a risk that they will go underground.

-For children who have applied for asylum, the proposed general rule would be a maximum detention period of six days, with the possibility of an extension of another six days if there are exceptional reasons.
+For children who have applied for asylum, the proposed general rule is a maximum detention period of six days, with the possibility of an extension of another six days if there are exceptional reasons.
 Currently, the period is three days, with the possibility of an additional three days.

 The government wants the new rules to essentially come into effect on July 21, 2026.